Best Smart Home Devices for Renters in 2026

 Cons: Requires SwitchBot Hub for full remote access, response time can be a second or two slower than premium locks.

-Verdict: The cleanest smart lock solution for renters in 2026.
+Verdict: The cleanest smart lock solution for renters in 2026, bar none.

 3. Philips Hue / IKEA Matter Bulbs — Best Smart Lighting

-Smart bulbs are the most renter-friendly category: you screw them in, they’re yours, and you take them when you leave.
-In 2026, there are two tiers worth knowing about.
+Smart bulbs are the most renter-friendly category out there: you screw them in, they’re yours, and you take them when you leave.
+In 2026, there are two tiers worth knowing about, depending on your budget and needs.

-Budget: IKEA’s Matter-enabled Trådfri and Dirigera ecosystem will kit out an entire home for around $250 and works with Alexa, Google Home, and Apple Home.
+Budget: IKEA’s Matter-enabled Trådfri and Dirigera ecosystem can kit out an entire home for around $250 and works with Alexa, Google Home, and Apple Home.
 If your building has shared internet without router access, the IKEA Dirigera hub creates a Zigbee mesh that doesn’t depend on your router’s settings.
+Pretty clever, right?

 Verdict: Start with IKEA if budget-conscious.
 Invest in Hue if you want the top-tier experience.